 Garden sorrel (Rumex acetosa) is commonly cultivated in French vegetable patches, and the season is just beginning.
 It is a sturdy, easy-to-grow leafy plant that comes back year after year, and belongs to the same botanical family as rhubarb and buckwheat, which is always fun to know.

-I think of it as being halfway between a green and an herb: its flavor is notably tangy and sour, and it can be eaten raw or gently cooked, but in both cases it is best served in combination with other ingredients, so its pungency won’t overwhelm.
+I think of it as being halfway between a green and an herb: its flavor is notably tangy and sour, and sorrel recipes have you eat it raw or gently cooked, but in both cases it is best served in combination with other ingredients, so its pungency won’t overwhelm.

 Well used, it is a delight that can really lift a dish, especially in conjunction with a sweet or fatty element.

-Many thanks to all who chimed in; here’s the list I compiled, for your use and enjoyment.
+Many thanks to all who chimed in; here’s the list of sorrel recipes I compiled, for your use and enjoyment.

 (Note: in French, sorrel is oseille and it’s a classic slang word for money, in use since the late nineteenth century.
 Woody Allen’s 1969 movie Take The Money And Run was released in France under the title “Prends l’oseille et tire-toi.”)